evanleck/sinatra-boilerplate/README.md

 A great place to start with [Sinatra](http://www.sinatrarb.com/), [HTML5 Boilerplate](http://html5boilerplate.com/), [Compass](http://compass-style.org/), [CoffeeScript](http://coffeescript.org/) and [Sprockets (aka the asset pipeline)](https://github.com/sstephenson/sprockets) all cooked together.

+## TL;DR: Get me up and running

+1. Grab the code and `bundle` the gems.
+2. Make sure you have [memcached](http://www.memcached.org/) installed.
+3. Run `rake s` to start the development server.

+# What's in the Box

 ## HTML5 Boilerplate

 sinatra-boilerplate uses *some* of the utter uber-hawtness that is the [HTML5 Boilerplate](http://html5boilerplate.com/) but *not all*.
 I opted not to use the build script stuff because I feel like it adds an extra layer of trouble when working with Sinatra.